-Syntaxis workshop participants often have questions about the word that.
-One common question is whether that can be omitted from certain sentences, as in:
+Syntaxis workshop attendees often have questions about the word “that.”
+One common question is whether “that” can be omitted from certain sentences, as in:

 She said he was a hard worker.

 She said that he was a hard worker.

 The answer is yes.
 If the meaning of a sentence without the “that” is unambiguous, and if you prefer the way the sentence sounds without it, delete away.

 Here are several other acceptable sentences with an implied rather than explicit “that”: